saadallahham/multi-model/README.md

-# well logs and laboratory data
+# Well logs and laboratory data

 This repository provides a reproducible Python example for predicting carbonate facies, porosity and permeability from well logs.
 It generates five synthetic